+You'll be surprised to learn how much dirt vacuums miss-and how simple the best cleaning methods really are.
 The pitch was simple.
 In the 1950s, a vacuum salesman would come to the door, spill dirt on the carpet, and ask the lady of the house to clean it with her machine.
 Then he would load a fresh bag into his model, run it over the "clean" carpet, and open the bag to reveal what it had picked up.

-Frequently that was all he needed to close the deal.
-Had the salesman reversed the order, however, using his machine first, the results might have been the same.
-Often the problem wasn't the old vacuum.
-It was the fact that once dirt goes into carpet, it doesn't easily come out.
-Frequent vacuuming is the only way to keep grit from becoming embedded.
-Having a vacuum that's easy to use is crucial.
-Spend the bulk of cleaning time where dirt collects: a dozen passes of the vacuum within 4 feet of outside doors, eight passes in high-traffic areas, and four passes elsewhere.
+An ounce of prevention, as they say, is worth a pound of cure.
+To keep carpets as clean as possible, limit how much dirt gets into them in the first place.
+Declare a shoes-off rule, or place sturdy doormats at all entries.
+Frequent vacuuming is the only way to keep grit from becoming embedded, and having a vacuum that's easy to use is crucial.
+Spend the bulk of cleaning time where dirt collects: a dozen passes of the vacuum within four feet of outside doors, eight passes in high-traffic areas, and four passes elsewhere.
 Where carpets have not been regularly and thoroughly cleaned, double the passes for three months.

-How to Clean Your Carpets
+How to Clean Common Carpets

 Carpet Type: Synthetic

 Vacuum first.
 Remove grit with multiple vacuum passes in varying directions using the beater brush, set to the pile height.
 Change the bag once it's bag is half full because efficiency decreases after that.
 When you're dealing with a liquid spill, clean the area promptly using the blot technique: Cover the area with a clean towel or a thick pad of paper towels.
 Press down with the heel of your hand.
 Repeat using dry towels until all the liquid has been absorbed.
 If the spill is large, use a wet-dry vacuum (if available) to remove most of the spill before blotting.